How long do reusable nappies last?

 Nighttime nappies can be left on for longer as babies rarely poo whilst asleep.
 If a baby is sleeping through the night, you do not need to wake them to change their nappy.

-Things that might go wrong with your reusable nappies;
+Things that could go wrong with your reusable nappies;

 Generally speaking, nappies should last a really long time, especially when they are good quality like LittleLamb nappies.
 But, there are a few main things which can go wrong that might mean you need to replace the nappies.
 Here is a list of common issues and how to prevent them;